heinvv/cursor-rules/playwright-widget-testing-with-screenshots.md

 ```

 #### Switcher Controls
+### Helper change policy
+- Avoid modifying helpers unless there is a verified need (broken due to DOM change, persistent flakiness, or missing capability).
+- When a change is needed, first attempt to add a new helper method with a narrow purpose to avoid regressions.
+- Validate changes using a headed run and, where applicable, by recording the interaction with the Playwright recorder to confirm selectors.

 ```typescript
 const switcherControls = [ 'control_1', 'control_2' ];
 for ( const controlName of switcherControls ) {